secretstartups/handbook/communication/index.html.md

 ## Cross-Link

 Linking should not be in one direction.
-We should go beyond deep-linking to create a richer web of links that can surface content.
-When linking one page to another, try to link back.
-Instead of linking from Page A to Page B, link Page A to Page B and then link Page B back to Page A. For example, the [Live Doc Meeting](/company/culture/all-remote/meetings/#live-doc-meetings) section of the All Remote Guide links to the [Live Docs Meetings page](/company/culture/all-remote/live-doc-meetings/).
+We should go beyond deep-linking to create a richer web of links that can surface content and ensure people consider all pages when making updates.
+When linking one page to another, try to link back as well.
+Instead of only linking from Page A to Page B, both link Page A to Page B and link Page B back to Page A. For example, the [Live Doc Meeting](/company/culture/all-remote/meetings/#live-doc-meetings) section of the All Remote Guide links to the [Live Docs Meetings page](/company/culture/all-remote/live-doc-meetings/).
 The [Live Docs Meetings page](/company/culture/all-remote/live-doc-meetings/) links back to the [Live Doc Meeting](/company/culture/all-remote/meetings/#live-doc-meetings) section of the All Remote Guide.

 Team members are responsible for ensuring that links are appropriately updated as changes are made to the handbook.